- Must visit

 Museo di Castelvecchio

-Major civic museum inside Verona’s medieval castle, with important sculpture, paintings, arms, and architecture by Carlo Scarpa.
+Major civic museum inside Verona’s medieval castle, known for sculpture, paintings, arms, and important restored architecture by Carlo Scarpa.

 Cheapest price